fac-15/whotube/README.md

 ## Twitter API

 * Starting from the same inpout search, unless the youtuber had a different name for their twitter account (see above), the latest 10 tweets will be displayed alongside the latest videos.
-* We added date and time to the tweets oin order to
+* We added date and time to the tweets in order to make it easier for user to tell most recent tweets from the least.

 ## Stretch Goals
 We had many stretch goals, we wish we had more time to dedicate to each one of them.
 We had to scale down our scope to be able to guarantee a good Minimum Viable Product, but we plan on going back to the stretch goals to improve WhoTube.